 "Eklektikos" is the Greek word from which "eclectic" is derived.
 The last hundred years have seen an explosion in the variety of music that classical composers have created.
 At no time in history has there been such an incredible array of styles being practiced all at the same time.
 Serialism, neo-Classicism, neo-Romanticism, Impressionism, and Minimalism are some of the labels which have been applied, not to mention the influence of jazz, rock and other world cultures.
 This period in music history may well be referred to as "eclecticism".

-Dale Sorensen, trombone, artistic director; Lorne Altman, accordion; Jacques Arsenault, baritone; Karin Aurell, flute; Anne Bergstrom, flute; Suzanne Campbell, voice; Krista Carruthers, percussion; Rick Covey, piano; Jim Dickson, banjo; Kay Diviney, flute; Rob Drew, guitar; Deryl Gallant, double bass; Nick Howard, trumpet; Karen Langille, violin; Kathryn Ledwell, piano; David Cyrus MacDonald, percussion; Jonathan MacInnis, saxophone; Cameron MacLaine, trombone; Kevin MacLean, alto saxophone; Amanda Mark, flute; Jamie Mark, clarinet/tenor saxophone; Bob Nicholson, bass trombone; Mark Parsons, trumpet; Helen Pridmore, voice; Matthew Rowsell, trombone; Morgan Saulnier, flute; Karem Simon, clarinet; Barrie Sorensen, clarinet/tenor saxophone; Jacqueline Sorensen, piano; Rick Tersteeg, cello; Seth von Handorf, saxophone; Kirk White, percussion.
+Dale Sorensen, trombone, artistic director; Lorne Altman, accordion; Jacques Arsenault, baritone; Karin Aurell, flute; Anne Bergstrom, flute; Suzanne Campbell, voice; Krista Carruthers, percussion; Richard Covey, piano; Jim Dickson, banjo; Kay Diviney, flute; Rob Drew, guitar; Deryl Gallant, double bass; Karen Graves, violin; Nick Howard, trumpet; Branden Kelly, percussion; Karen Langille, violin; Kathryn Ledwell, piano; David Cyrus MacDonald, percussion; Jonathan MacInnis, saxophone; Cameron MacLaine, trombone; Kevin MacLean, alto saxophone; Laura MacLeod, trumpet; Amanda Mark, flute; Jamie Mark, clarinet/tenor saxophone; Bob Nicholson, bass trombone; Mark Parsons, trumpet; Helen Pridmore, voice; Matthew Rowsell, trombone; Morgan Saulnier, flute; Karem Simon, clarinet; Barrie Sorensen, clarinet/tenor saxophone; Jacqueline Sorensen Young, piano; Rick Tersteeg, cello; Seth von Handorf, saxophone; Kirk White, percussion; Natalie Williams Calhoun, cello.